 Using Infrastructure Analytics, network admins can now identify instances needing the most attention within a few seconds.
 To understand this in more detail, let us consider the case of Chris, a network admin of ExampleCompany.

 Chris maintains many Citrix ADC instances in his organization.
 A few of the instances process high traffic, and he needs to monitor them closely.
 He notices that a few high-traffic instances are no longer processing the full traffic passing through them.
 To analyze this reduction, earlier, he had to read multiple data reports coming in from various sources.
-Chris had to spend more time trying to correlate the data manually and ascertain which instances are not in optimal state and need attention.
+Chris had to spend more time trying to correlate the data manually and find out which instances are not in optimal state and need attention.
 He uses the Infrastructure Analytics feature to see the health of all instances visually.

 The following two examples illustrate how Infrastructure Analytics assists Chris in maintenance activity: